Seneca people: History

 The Seneca used the Genesee and Allegheny rivers, as well as the Great Indian War and Trading Path (the Seneca Trail), to travel from southern Lake Ontario into Pennsylvania and Ohio (Merrill, Arch.
-Land of the Senecas; Empire State Books, 1949, p 18-25).
+Land of the Senecas; Empire State Books, 1949, pp. 18–25).
 The eastern Seneca had territory just north of the intersection of the Chemung, Susquehanna, Tioga and Delaware rivers, which converged in Tioga.
 The rivers provided passage deep into all parts of eastern and western Pennsylvania, as well as east and northeast into the Delaware Water Gap and the western Catskills.
 The men of both branches of the Seneca wore the same headgear.
 Like the other Haudenosaunee, they wore hats with dried cornhusks on top.
 The Seneca wore theirs with one feather sticking up straight.

 Traditionally, the Seneca Nation's economy was based on hunting and gathering activities, fishing, and the cultivation of varieties of corn, beans, and squash.
 These vegetables were the staple of the Haudenosaunee diet and were called "the three sisters" (työhe'hköh).
 Seneca women generally grew and harvested varieties of the three sisters, as well as gathering and processing medicinal plants, roots, berries, nuts, and fruit.
 Seneca women held sole ownership of all the land and the homes.
 The women also tended to any domesticated animals such as dogs and turkeys.
-The Iroquois had a matrilineal kinship system; inheritance and property descended through the maternal line.
-Women were in charge of the kinship groups called clans.
-Children were considered born into their mother's clan and took their social status from her family.
-Their mother's eldest brother was generally more of a major figure in their lives than their biological father, who did not belong to their clan.
-The presiding elder of a clan was called the "clan mother".
-Despite the prominent position of women in Iroquois society, their influence on the diplomacy of the nation was limited.
-If the "clan mothers" did not agree with any major decisions made by the chiefs, they could eventually depose them.

 Seneca men were generally in charge of locating and developing the town sites, including clearing the forest for the production of fields.
 Seneca men also spent a great deal of time hunting and fishing.
 This activity took them away from the towns or villages to well-known and productive hunting and fishing grounds for extended amounts of time.
-These hunting and fishing locations were altered and well maintained to encourage game; they were not simply "wild" lands.
-Seneca men maintained the traditional title of war sachems within the Haudenosaunee.
+These hunting and fishing locations were altered and well maintained to encourage game; they were not simply "wild" lands.Robert H. Keller & Michael F. Turek, American Indians & National Parks (Tucson: University of Arizona Press, 1998).
+ISBN 0-8165-2014-3 Seneca men maintained the traditional title of war sachems within the Haudenosaunee.
 A Seneca war sachem was in charge of gathering the warriors and leading them into battle.